 How do you actually find legitimate high paying surveys?

 First, the first part of the equation – finding legitimate surveys

 Naturally, nobody wants to get involved with a company that isn’t legitimate.
 There’s nothing worse than taking a bunch of surveys and then having your payment declined when you submit your request to receive your cash.
 So how do you find truly legitimate paid surveys?

-We’ve covered this topic many times before, but the easiest way to find legitimate survey sites is to access our free user-generated list of the top rated survey panels.
+We’ve covered this topic many times before, but the easiest way to find legitimate survey sites is to access our free user-generated list of the top rated survey panels on SurveyPolice.
 This list will automatically display a listing of survey panels who offer surveys in your country, according to how well the survey taking community rates them.
-Don’t take one person’s word for whether a site is ‘good’ or ‘bad’ – read multiple reviews, go over what rewards are offered, and decide for yourself.
+Don’t ever take one person’s word for whether a site is ‘good’ or ‘bad’ – read multiple reviews, go over what survey rewards are offered, and decide for yourself.
 If you like what a panel has to offer and want to become part of their database of survey takers, simply click the green button on their listing to join their community.

 Now for the second part – finding actual ‘high paying’ surveys

 If we broaden the term ‘high paying surveys’ to ‘high paying market research’, the number of options for better paying opportunities increases.
 Even so, let’s start with some options for finding the highest paying surveys.

 Always state your specialty and anything that makes you unique!

 If you apply to be a survey taker for a survey site, you will notice that there will be a section in your online account that will be entitled something like, ‘about you’, ‘profile information’, or ‘profile surveys’.
 Profilers are actually short surveys that you can take that provide information about yourself to a survey company so that they can not only better match you to surveys, but also so that if there’s a new study that comes up and your profile indicates you might be a good fit for it, you’ll be contacted first.